 and divrei Torah (Teachings on the weekly Torah portion) delivered by congregants.
 This is a community where (to quote an old television show), “everybody knows your name”.

-Tot Shabbat happens each month and is designed for birth to preschool age kids and their parents or caregiver.
+Tot Shabbat is designed for birth to preschool age kids and their parents or caregiver.
 It has lots of singing, story, and is casual.
 We also have a special “Kiddie Kiddush” with child friendly food after the service.